samkenxstream/appengine-plugins-core/README.md

 You must also install the Cloud SDK command line interface (CLI), if it isn't installed yet, following the [instructions](https://cloud.google.com/sdk/).

-After installing Cloud SDK, you have to login and configure it:

-    gcloud auth login
-    gcloud config set project <your project name>

 You must also install the app-engine-java component:

     gcloud components install app-engine-java